 IAS 16:73(d) Disclose for each class of property, plant and equipment the opening and closing balances of: - Carrying amount - Accumulated depreciation and impairment.
 IAS 16:73(e) Disclose for each class of property, plant and equipment a reconciliation of the opening and closing balances of the carrying amount.
 Sub-paragraphs (i) - (ix) detail specific reconciling items to be included.
 IAS 16:74(a) Disclose items that have restrictions on title or a pledged as security for liabilities.
 IAS 16:74(b) Disclose expenditures recognised during the course of construction.
 IAS 16:74(c) Disclose any contractual commitments for the acquisition of property, plant and equipment.
-IAS 38:126 Disclose borrowing costs capitalised during the period.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2020 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)